codemismatch/rubylearning/content/pages/tutorials/ruby-symbols.md

 title: "Chapter 19 &ndash; Ruby Symbols"
 permalink: /tutorials/ruby-symbols/
 difficulty: beginner
-summary: Learn when to reach for symbols instead of strings, why they’re unique and memory-friendly, and how to convert between types.
+summary: Learn when to reach for symbols instead of strings, why they're unique and memory-friendly, and how to convert between types.
 previous_tutorial:
   title: "Chapter 18: Ruby Ranges"
   url: /tutorials/ruby-ranges/